shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You gain advanced control over who can access your areas.

 You may spend 1 AP to choose a creature that is within your Cast Range and outside your Permanent Area to mark as Banned.
-At the start of a Banned creature’s turn, if it’s inside your Permanent Area, that creature takes true damage up to your CM and must make a Physical save.
+At the start of a Banned creature’s turn, if it’s inside your Permanent Area, that creature takes true damage up to your CM and must make a Physical save:

 Failure: the creature is forced 1 Space toward the closest square not in your Permanent Area.

 This effect also happens the first time the creature enters your Permanent Area on its turn.
 If a Banned creature finds itself inside your Permanent Area due to you casting a spell on its location, its Banned mark is removed.

 You may spend 1 AP to choose a creature that is within your Cast Range and inside your Permanent Area to mark as Penned.
-At the start of a Penned creature’s turn, if it’s not inside your Permanent Area, that creature takes true damage up to your CM and must make a Physical save.
+At the start of a Penned creature’s turn, if it’s not inside your Permanent Area, that creature takes true damage up to your CM and must make a Physical save:

 Failure: the creature is forced 1 Space toward the closest square in your Permanent Area.

 This effect also happens the first time the creature exits your Permanent Area on its turn.
 If a Penned creature finds itself outside your Permanent Area due to one of your spells being dispelled, its Penned mark is removed.

 You may spend 1 AP to remove a Banned or Penned mark from a creature.

 Each mark is permanent, and you may mark an infinite number of creatures.
 If you attempt to mark a creature you already marked, the new mark replaces the old mark.

 If a creature would take damage from this feature, you may instead reduce that damage to any amount, minimum 0.
-You may choose the maximum damage a creature can take when you mark them, up to your CM.
+You may also choose the maximum damage a creature can take from this feature when you mark them, up to your CM.

 ## Reality Fixer